ellabeiser/portfolio/README.md

 ---

-**South Side Weekly** | Chicago, IL |June 2022-present _Fact Checker_
+**South Side Weekly** | Chicago, IL | June 2022-present
+_Fact Checker_

-The _South Side Weekly_ is an investigative hub embedded in the South Side of Chicago where I have sporadically freelanced.
-However, the bulk of my work with them has been fact checking.
+The _South Side Weekly_ is an investigative hub embedded in the South Side of Chicago where I work as a trained fact checker.

 ---